gayatrikore/test/README.txt

-This repository is for my git-work.
+This is readme file for test project. some changes are updated.